The Mark of the Wolfman: Production

 In the United States, the film was titled Frankenstein's Bloody Terror, solely to satisfy the American distributor's need for a second "Frankenstein film" to pad out a planned double feature release.
 To justify this odd choice of title, an animated opening sequence especially created for the film explained that a branch of the Frankenstein family became cursed with lycanthropy and took the name Wolfstein.
 American producer Sam Sherman needed to fill 400 play dates for his film Dracula vs. Frankenstein which, at that time, was entangled in a legal stand-off with an unscrupulous film lab contracted to produce the release prints.
 The 400 theaters in question had been promised a Frankenstein double feature and Sherman was determined to give them one.
 Both films thus ran together in 1971 and after only in American theaters.

 La Marca del Hombre Lobo was filmed in Jan Jacobsen’s Hi-Fi Stereo 70 3-D format.
 When Sherman learned this, he was persuaded by other investors to hire optical effects maestro Linwood Dunn to create single-strip, over-and-under 35mm prints for American release.
 The final results were reportedly beautiful to look at when projected through high-quality 3-D lenses (such as those created by Robert V. Bernier for Space-Vision), but a celebrity-studded Hollywood premiere was completely undone when Sherman’s fellow investors provided shoddy acrylic lenses for the projectors; hence from then on, it was only shown in Germany in 70mm 3-D.

+A home 3-D release was held up for many years due to the rightsholders preventing the original 70mm negatives from leaving Spain; however, on September 15, 2024, it was announced that a complete 35mm over-and-under print had been discovered and was being scanned in 4K for a Blu-ray release in early 2025.
+The Frankenstein's Bloody Terror cut is coming soon (2025) from Kino Lorber in 3D.